 A perfect dessert for summers, good to look at, delicious to eat and above all, healthy for all.
 A healthy treat with the king of fruits, mangoes!

 Back to blogging almost after a month.
 Last month was really hectic with a lot of things happening simultaneously.
-And then as my hubby was away on an office tour, I too had a vacation, though for a few days only, at my mom's place.
+And then as my hubby was away on an office tour, I too had a vacation, though for a few days only, at my mom’s place.
 It was only rest and enjoyment.
-As you always enjoy in a large group so did I. With brothers, sister in-laws, cousins, nephews and niece, we played games, went for outings and had our fill.
+As you always enjoy in a large group so did I. With brothers, sisters-in-law, cousins, nephews and niece, we played games, went for outings and had our fill.
 It was non stop fun n frolic.
 Though I was missing blogging too in between but decided to give it rest too.

 Can’t believe that I am posting after a full one month.
 This recipe of Mango Tarts was ready along with pics but just couldn’t manage to post.
 I was guilty all the while but was helpless.
 But anyway, holidays are over and are back to the normal routine.
 But again got busy with multifarious tasks after returning from Mom’s place.
 Something or the other was continuously going on.

 Baking tart shells is really simple.
 Normally, tarts are made with all-purpose flour but as you know, I am replacing it with wheat flour wherever I can, so in this recipe too, I did the same.
 Also, another change was using jaggery powder instead of sugar.
 So, wheat flour plus jaggery powder, a healthy combination.
 And I am glad to share that the tarts came out really nice.